Texas Spiny Soft Shell Turtle Scientific Name: Trionyx spiniferus

 Found in lakes or rivers that have sandy bottoms

-Softshell Turtle - Eastern Spiny Foods
+What do Softshell Turtle - Eastern Spiny turtles eat?

 Eastern Spiny Soft Shell Turtles hunt for aquatic insects, crayfish, and fish.
 Although they eat aquatic plant material, this is probably accidentally ingested with the prey items, rather than intentionally sought out.

-Softshell Turtle - Eastern Spiny Behavior
+Softshell Turtle - Eastern Spiny behavior and personality

 Rather unusual looking animals and interesting pets are fascinating to observe at home or in the wild.
 Eastern Spiny Soft Shell Turtles prefer habitats that include sandbars, so that they can bask and breed.
 Usually, they are found in lakes or rivers that have sandy bottoms.
 At night, Eastern Spiny Soft Shells often partially bury themselves in sand or mud to sleep.
 They are active during the day and are mainly aquatic.
 They hunt by actively foraging for food or by grabbing it out of the water as it swims by them.
 Eastern Spiny Soft Shell Turtles can use their long noses to breathe without leaving the water, simply using them like snorkels.
 Although these turtles can stay underwater for up to five hours, they often do not submerge themselves for more than 20 minutes at a time.
 Eastern Spiny Soft Shells spend the winters, usually from November to April, buried in mud.